MatteoFioretti/2022_Python_Programs/README.md

 - Hi everyone, these are Python programs I wrote during my 2022 Python class at Università La Sapienza.
+- Since these were written when I did not have much experience, the syntax might be redundant and verbose: I hope you will be kind 😁.